marcopennekamp/lore/spec/types.md

 ###### Examples

-Singleton types are especially useful in conjunction with unit types:
+Singleton types are especially useful in conjunction with sum types:

 ```
 record User /* ... */